LBNL-ETA/frads/docs/how-to/guide5.md

 df_0721 = df.loc["1900-07-21"]
 ```

  From 11:00 to 15:00, the window is shaded, where the fenestration construction is Generic Clear Glass_Satine 5500 5%, White Pearl.
 Otherwise, the window is unshaded, where the fenestration construction is Generic Clear Glass.
-The drop in transmitted solar radiation from 11:00 to 15:00 reflects the change in fenestration state from unshaded to shaded.
+The drop in transmitted solar radiation from 11:00 to 15:00 reflects the change in the fenestration state from unshaded to shaded.
 The light is linearly dimmed in response to the workplane illuminance.
-Before the sunrise and after the sunset, the light is in full power.
-Then, in the morning from 5:30 to 11:00, when the window is unshaded, the lighting power decreases as the workplane illuminance increases; likewise inversely happened in the afternoon from 15:00 until the sunset.
+Before sunrise and after sunset, the light is in full power.
+Then, in the morning from 5:30 to 11:00, when the window is unshaded, the lighting power decreases as the workplane illuminance increases; likewise inversely happened from 15:00 until sunset.
 From 11:00 to 15:00, the lighting power is higher because the workplane illuminance decreases with the window changed to shaded.

 ```python